 It looks like everyone will have to file papers electronically.
 This is not new.
 And most matters, at least in Washoe County courts, will be decided on the briefs.
 This too is not new.
 What is new is that there will probably be no in-court proceedings for the indefinite future.
 Each Court is handling this matter a little differently, but basically it is happening by phone or video conferencing.
 The courts will likely use Court Call or some similar online service.

-In our office, staff is encouraged to communicate via Jami, a free video conferencing service.
-Though linux based, it works with Apple and Microsoft computers and, far as we can tell, all cellphones.
-Though it takes us old folks a while to get used to, most younger Americans only need a few minutes to download and set up Jami.
-Far better than Skype, we are told, once you get the hang of it.
+In our office, staff is encouraged to communicate via zoom, a free video conferencing service.
+It works with Apple and Microsoft computers and, far as we can tell, all cellphones.
+Though it takes us old folks a while to get used to, most younger Americans only need a few minutes to download and set up zoom.

 Front page news today (October 26, 2019) is that the Feds have decided to give Microsoft 10 billion dollars to help with cloud storage of data.
 Which means, of course, that we taxpayers will be out the $10 billion.
 The issue here is, among others, whether government employees or private contractors should do the work.
 Sometimes, as is the case when, say, the school district buys computers or toilet paper or some such, we absolutely must use private contractors.
 But sometimes, and this appears to be the case with the Microsoft contract, the project could be better handled by having the government do it directly.
 It is illusory to claim that the government is small if its work is done by contracted third parties.
 The Soil Conservation Service is an example.
 That work is now done by government employees, but, no doubt, it could be contracted out to third parties.
 If so, the politicians could proudly point to a smaller government, but not to a smaller cost.
 There would be no savings to the taxpayer.